Trademark Application in Turkey

 Why Choose Leo Patent?

-Leo Patent is a Turkish intellectual property firm built around one principle: the trademark attorney who signs your application is the same person who answers your emails.
-No call centers, no ticket queues, no junior staff handling sensitive prosecution decisions.
+Leo Patent is a Turkish intellectual property firm built around one simple principle: the trademark attorney who signs your application is the same person who answers your emails.
+No call centers, no ticket queues, no junior staff handling sensitive prosecution decisions on the side.

 The firm is led by Burak Unal, a registered Turkish Patent Attorney (Registration No. 1677) and registered Turkish Trademark Attorney (Registration No. 2900), licensed to represent clients directly before the Turkish Patent and Trademark Office.
-The firm is co-owned by a senior Turkish Lawyer Mr. Kaan Karanfiloglu.
-He is also a trademark attorney.
-Kaan Karanfiloglu’s Istanbul Bar Association Registration number is 58270 and his Turkey Bar Association Union registration number is 133074.
+The firm is co-owned by a senior Turkish Lawyer, Mr. Kaan Karanfiloglu, who is also a trademark attorney.
+Kaan Karanfiloglu’s Istanbul Bar Association Registration number is 58270, and his Turkey Bar Association Union registration number is 133074.

 What clients consistently tell us they value:

-• Direct attorney access.
-Foreign clients work directly with a Turkish-qualified trademark and patent attorney from the first email through to the registration certificate — not an account manager forwarding messages to an unnamed back office.
+- Direct trademark and patent attorney access.
+Foreign clients work directly with a Turkish-qualified trademark and patent attorney from the first email all the way through to the registration certificate.
+There is no account manager forwarding messages to an unnamed back office.

-• Fluent English correspondence.
-Filings, office actions, oppositions, and strategy memos are handled in clear English, with full Turkish-language compliance handled internally.
+- Fluent English correspondence.
+Filings, office actions, oppositions, and strategy memos are handled in clear English, and full Turkish-language compliance is taken care of internally.
 We also speak French, Spanish, Chinese and Russian for our foreign clients.

-• Transparent flat fees.
-Government fees, attorney fees, and translation costs are disclosed before you sign anything.
+- Transparent flat fees.
+Government fees, trademark and patent attorney fees, and translation costs are all disclosed before you sign anything.
 We do not bill in opaque hourly increments for routine prosecution work.

-• Same-day response to client emails on working days.
-Time zones with the EU, the UK, the US East Coast, and the Gulf are accommodated as a matter of course.
+- Same-day response to client emails on working days.
+We work comfortably across EU, UK, US East Coast, and Gulf time zones as a matter of course.

-• Strategic filing advice, not order-taking.
-We will tell you when a class is poorly chosen, when a mark is descriptive, when a likely conflict exists, and when a different filing strategy (Madrid extension, series of national filings, defensive registrations) better protects your commercial interests.
+- Strategic filing advice, not order-taking.
+We will tell you when a class is poorly chosen, when a mark looks descriptive, when a likely conflict already exists, and when a different filing strategy (Madrid extension, a series of national filings, or defensive registrations) protects your commercial interests better.

-When your trademark is contested, refused, or opposed, you want a Turkish attorney whose registration is on the file — not an intermediary.
+When your trademark is contested, refused, or opposed, you want a Turkish attorney whose registration is actually on the file, not an intermediary in the middle.

 Burak Unal is a trademark attorney and patent attorney at Leo Patent.
-He graduated from Bogazici University in 2016 with Business Management degree.
-He also holds a MSc Finance Degree at London School of Economics.
+He graduated from Bogazici University in 2016 with a Business Management degree.
+He also holds an MSc in Finance from the London School of Economics.![]()

-He represents clients across pharmaceuticals, consumer electronics, fashion, food and beverage, industrial machinery, software, and professional services — including multinational corporations entering Turkey for the first time and SMEs protecting a single core brand.
+He represents clients across pharmaceuticals, consumer electronics, fashion, food and beverage, industrial machinery, software, and professional services.
+The client base includes multinational corporations entering Turkey for the first time, as well as SMEs protecting a single core brand.

-Burak Unal’s practice is built on the belief that effective IP protection in Turkey requires a Turkish trademark and patent attorney who understands not only the statute but how examiners and opposition divisions actually apply it.
+Burak Unal’s practice rests on a simple belief: effective IP protection in Turkey needs a Turkish trademark and patent attorney who knows not only the statute, but how examiners and opposition divisions actually apply it.

 Below is the full prosecution timeline from initial instruction to grant.
-Indicative timelines reflect typical TÜRKPATENT processing as of 2026; statutory periods are fixed by law.
+The indicative timelines reflect typical TÜRKPATENT processing as of 2026.
+Statutory periods are fixed by law.

 Timeline: 2–5 working days

-Before filing, we recommend a clearance search against the Turkish register, prior pending applications, and known well-known marks.
+Before filing, we recommend a clearance search against the Turkish register, against prior pending applications, and against known well-known marks.
 A proper Turkish search covers:

-A search report identifies blocking marks, weak elements, and any need to redesign or refile.
+The search report shows blocking marks, weak elements, and whether the mark needs a redesign or a refile.

 Timeline: 1–2 working days after instruction

-Turkey is a member of the Nice Agreement and uses the Nice Classification (currently the 12th edition).
+Turkey is a member of the Nice Agreement and applies the Nice Classification, currently the 12th edition.
 Choosing the right classes is the single most important strategic decision in a Turkish trademark file.
 TÜRKPATENT charges per class, and once filed, the specification cannot be broadened.

 We advise on:

-• Using sub-class headings carefully — TÜRKPATENT applies the sub-class similarity test when assessing conflicts
+- Using sub-class headings carefully, because TÜRKPATENT applies the sub-class similarity test when assessing conflicts

 Timeline: 1–3 working days